lubenard/oRing_Reminder/README.md

 ./gradlew assembleDebug
 ```

-More informations here

 ## Tech part
-This app is coded only in Java and support all the way to Android Kitkat (Api 19)
+This app is coded only in Java and support all the way to Android Lollipop (Api 21)

 Feel free to contribute or open a issue if needed.

 ## License